OpenSource4You is a community actively contributing to large-scale open source software projects in Taiwan.

 - If a DAG uses an

-, - as long as the file
+S3KeyTriggeras awatcher, - as long as the file

-bucket,trigger = S3KeyTrigger(bucket_name="<my-bucket>", bucket_key="<my-file>") asset = Asset("s3_asset", watchers=[ AssetWatcher(name="s3_asset_watcher", trigger=trigger) ]) with DAG( dag_id="example_dag", schedule=[asset], catchup=False, ): ...
+<my-file>exists in the<my-bucket>bucket,trigger = S3KeyTrigger(bucket_name="<my-bucket>", bucket_key="<my-file>") asset = Asset("s3_asset", watchers=[ AssetWatcher(name="s3_asset_watcher", trigger=trigger) ]) with DAG( dag_id="example_dag", schedule=[asset], catchup=False, ): ... - this DAG will be triggered continuously!

 - If a DAG uses an